solohan22/Vehicle-Tracking/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 The video processing is done in function process_video(), in which I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap using add_heat() and then thresholded that map to identify vehicle positions using apply_threshold().
-I then identify individual blobs in the heatmap using np.clip() function.
+I then identify individual blobs in the heatmap using label() function.
 I made bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: